Miss Universe Nepal 2023

-Miss Universe Nepal 2023 was organized by Umanga Creation Pvt.
+Miss Universe Nepal 2023 (MUN 2023), was organized by Umanga Creation Pvt.
 Ltd. at Godavari Sunrise Convention Center, Lalitpur on September 9, 2023.
 Sophiya Bhujel crowned Jane Dipika Garrett of Kathmandu as Miss Universe Nepal 2023 at the end of the event.
 Garrett represented Nepal at Miss Universe 2023 and placed at Top 20.

 The event was live streamed on television and YouTube channels of Kantipur Television.

+Background

-The registrations for Miss Universe Nepal 2023 were open on July 18, 2023 and lasted till August 23, 2023.
-The pageant was open to married, unmarried, divorced and transgender women.
+The registrations for Miss Universe Nepal 2023 were open on July 18, 2023.
+The pageant was open to married, unmarried, divorced and transgender women, aged 18 and above with no restriction on height, body type and physical meaurements.
 The press conference was organized at Nepal Tourism Board office.
 Prashant Tamrakar was introduced as the choreographer of the pageant.